maheshrijal/notes/docs/AWS/ec2.md

 Instance store is physical storage attached to the EC2 instance rather than the network store (EBS volume).

-- Better I/O performance
+- Better I/O performance / Highest storage performance on AWS
+- Physically connected to one EC2 host & instances on that host can acces them
+- Instance Store price is included in the instance price (Use it or loose it)
+- They must be attached at launch
-- EC2 instance store is ephemeral (Looses data on instance termination)
+- EC2 instance store is ephemeral (Dat lost on instance move, resize or hardware failure)
 - Good for buffer/cache/temporary data
 - Risk of data loss if hardware fails
 - Backups & Replication are your responsiblity

+## Refresher

+Cheap = ST1 or SC1
+Throughput..Streaming..
+ST1
+Boot - Not ST1 or SC1
+GP2/3 - Upto 16,000 IOPS
+IO1/2 - Upto 64,000 IOPS (IO2 block express - 256,000)
+RAID0+EBS up to 260,000 IOPS (IO1/2)
+More than 260,000 IOPS - instance store (ephemeral)